-What’s new about this design you say?
+What's new about this design you say?
 Nothing much!
-It is pretty much what the old one was about, garbage blog.
-Let me discuss with you, the things I have done, and why I am here in the first place (besides wasting your time!)
+It is pretty much what the old one was about, vanity blog.
+Let me discuss with you, the things I have done, and why I am here in the first place—besides wasting your time!

 The website is not fully compliant to XHTML standards, but it is almost there.
 I have reasons not to make it fully compliant, mainly the view of my browser usage statistic.
 Last time I checked, less than 30% of visits were made by other than IE6.0, that is a small portion, yet I did my best to make it compatible with Firefox, and to do that, well, I had to break few standards here and there.

-Now for those who defend the beautiful Firefox, I admit, the CSS support is really good, and it works a lot better than on IE. More CSS3 standards [read on sitepoint.com] are being supported, and enhancements touch performance as well.
-BUT, as a Microsoft developer for 5 years -mind you I’ve done my share of PHP development- there is one magical ingredient in MSIE that not only does not exist elsewhere, but rules out every competition possible against IE, at least to my personal opinion – CSS BEHAVIORS.
-I have been developing user interfaces for intranet web-based applications, and you cannot imagine how easy behaviors have made my life.
-You need to write a lot of code to simulate what one simple HTC file does, and that is basically what made me fold back from supporting Firefox ever before, and will still be the reason why one day I will stop trying to make things look good on Firefox.
+Now for those who defend the beautiful Firefox, I admit, the CSS support is really good, and it works a lot better than on IE. More CSS3 standards are being supported, and enhancements touch performance as well.
+But, as a Microsoft developer for 5 years—mind you I've done my share of PHP development—there is one magical ingredient in MSIE that not only does not exist elsewhere, but also rules out every competition possible against IE, at least to my personal opinion: CSS BEHAVIORS.
+I have been developing user interfaces for intranet web-based applications, and you can only imagine how easy behaviors have made my life.
+You need to write a lot of code to simulate what one simple HTC file does, and that is basically what made me fold back from supporting Firefox ever, and will still be the reason why one day I will stop trying to make things look good on Firefox.

 Another reason I won't support Firefox is why bother?
 If it doesn't behave correctly, why should it look okay?
 That is my question to all of those who develop things with one thing in mind, that it should work on all browsers, and gracefully degrade to older ones.
 They never explained themselves!
 I always argued, and will always argue, if users are dumb enough not to get a new browser, why do we encourage them?
 And if browser manufacturers are arrogant enough not to unite their standards, let us not encourage them!